England. Change location

 Society and social order

-This broad theme covers topics such as social hierarchies, the causes and response to poverty, the identity and role of elites.
+This broad theme covers topics such as social hierarchies, the causes and response to poverty, and the identity and role of elites.
 You will examine prescribed gender roles and investigate how men and women behaved in practice, and you will discover the contributions of Black people within early modern societies.
 You will also study the ways in which identity was provided by institutions such as churches or guilds and the challenges to social order made through popular protests, as well as a range of historians’ interpretations of these events and changes.

 Religion: Reformation and Counter-reformation

 Religion dominated early modern lives, but the Reformation triggered major changes, including the rise of new Protestant churches and the response by the Catholic Church.
 The impact of the Reformation is explored in the broadest sense.
 You will study the changing patterns of individual faith and worship, the new role of Protestant and Catholic churches in the provision of welfare and the political conflicts around the adoption of Protestantism.
 You will read how historians explain the shift to Protestantism and whether this was as rapid and successful as previously thought.
-The cross-cultural connections of those from religious minorities such as Jews and Muslims will also be discussed.
+The cross-cultural exchanges with those from religious minorities such as Jews and Muslims will also be discussed.

 Bodies, health and disease